 Currently, we are interested in the following research questions:

 (1) Nuclear transport defects in ALS/FTD: By which mechanisms are TDP-43 and FUS exported from the nucleus to the cytoplasm?
-Which additional factors regulate nuclear import of TDP-43 and FUS?
+Which additional factors regulate nuclear import and export of TDP-43 and FUS?
 Are nuclear transport components or regulatory factors defective in ALS/FTD patients?
 How does the most frequent genetic cause of ALS and FTD, a repeat expansion in the C9orf72 gene, affect the nucleocytoplasmic transport machinery?

 Hofweber M*, Hutten S*, Bourgeois B, Spreitzer E, Niedner-Boblenz A, Schifferer M, Ruepp MD, Simons M, Niessing D, Madl T, Dormann D (2018).
 Phase separation of FUS is suppressed by its nuclear import receptor and arginine methylation.
 Cell, 173(3):706-719.e13